 Blogging.
-Webydo has a basic blogging system called ‘Articles’.
+Webydo has a full-featured blogging system called ‘Blog Content Mode’.
 Using this feature, designers can create a template to allow CMS users add and publish new articles following the same design format.

-The Articles feature also works for creating product collections, news feeds and other repetitive elements.
+The Blog feature also works for creating product collections, news feeds and other repetitive elements.

 If you need to insert some custom code, you can either use the Custom code widget or export your site’s code and share it with developers if any serious changes need to be made.